Equimultiplicity in Hilbert-Kunz theory: Introduction

-As a tool to study singularities, Hilbert-Kunz multiplicity shares some properties with the classical multiplicity, but often has a more complicated behavior.
-While the Hilbert-Samuel multiplicity of a local ring is always an integer, the Hilbert-Kunz multiplicity is not.
-However, this also allows us to think about Hilbert-Kunz multiplicity as a finer invariant.
-Just like the usual multiplicity, it detects regular rings (Watanabe and Yoshida, \cite{WatanabeYoshida}); but it is also meaningful to consider rings of Hilbert-Kunz multiplicity sufficiently close to $1$, and expect that their singularities should get better.
-Blickle and Enescu (\cite{BlickleEnescu} and its improvement \cite{AberbachEnescu} by Aberbach and Enescu) showed that rings with sufficiently small Hilbert-Kunz multiplicity are Gorenstein and F-regular.
+As a tool to study singularities, Hilbert--Kunz multiplicity shares some properties with the classical multiplicity, but often has a more complicated behavior.
+While the Hilbert--Samuel multiplicity of a local ring is always an integer, the Hilbert--Kunz multiplicity is not.
+However, this also allows us to think about Hilbert--Kunz multiplicity as a finer invariant.
+Just like the usual multiplicity, it detects regular rings (Watanabe and Yoshida, \cite{WatanabeYoshida}); but it is also meaningful to consider rings of Hilbert--Kunz multiplicity sufficiently close to $1$, and expect that their singularities should get better.
+Blickle and Enescu (\cite{BlickleEnescu} and its improvement \cite{AberbachEnescu} by Aberbach and Enescu) showed that rings with sufficiently small Hilbert--Kunz multiplicity are Gorenstein and F-regular.